You’re Welcome

 Additionally young people can feel judged and alienated, simply for being young.

-This brand new course gives space and time for people working in clinics to think about how they can make their services more young people friendly.
+This course gives space and time for people working in clinics to think about how they can make their services more young people friendly.
 It explores our values and attitudes about young people and some of the barriers that we face when working with them.

 However, as with all Bish training courses, it has an equal emphasis on practical strategies focussing on communication skills, team working and useful tricks of the trade to make young people feel welcomed, looked after and valued.